 I am pregnant.
 Why should I get the flu vaccine?

 Getting the flu vaccine during pregnancy helps protect you as well as your baby.
 This is because your immune system develops antibodies to fight the flu, which can pass to your baby through the placenta.
 This can protect your infant for the first 6 months of life.
-A recent study, looking at pregnant women living in various countries, including Ontario, found that the vaccine protected pregnant women from hospitalizations related to the flu1 .
+A recent study, looking at pregnant women living in various countries, including Canada, found that the vaccine protected pregnant women from hospitalizations related to the flu1 .

 Can my baby get the flu vaccine?